Armida Quartet

 The Armida Quartet, named after the eponymous opera by Joseph Haydn, is a German string quartet.
 The ensemble includes Martin Funda (violin), Johanna Staemmler (violin), Teresa Schwamm (viola) and Peter-Philipp Staemmler (violoncello).

 History

 The quartet was founded in Berlin in 2006 and studied with members of the Artemis Quartet.
-Master classes with the Alban Berg Quartet, the Guarneri Quartet and Arditti Quartet rounded off their training.
+They attended Master classes with the Alban Berg Quartet, the Guarneri Quartet and Arditti Quartet.

 The four musicians became known through their success at the ARD International Music Competition in 2012, where the Armida Quartet was awarded 1st prize, the audience prize and six other special prizes.
 In September 2014, the quartet was included in the BBC series "New Generation Artists."
-In the 2016/2017 season, the quartet will be featured across Europe as part of the European Concert Halls (ECHO) "Rising Stars" series.
+In the 2016/2017 season, the quartet participated at the "Rising Stars" series of the European Concert Halls (ECHO).